How proxies preserve client information

 Tips and notes

-- Configure a trusted-proxy count; never trust the leftmost value unconditionally.
+- Configure a trusted-proxy count in your framework; never trust the leftmost value unconditionally.

 - IPv6 in